HumanSignal/label-studio/docs/source/guide/prompts_create.md

 {% details <b>Use an Azure OpenAI key</b> %}

-Each Azure OpenAI key is tied to a specific deployment (OpenAI model).
-So if you want to use multiple models through Azure, you will need to add multiple keys.
+Each Azure OpenAI key is tied to a specific deployment, and each deployment comprises a single OpenAI model.
+So if you want to use multiple models through Azure, you will need to create a deployment for each model and then add each key to Label Studio.

 For a list of the Azure OpenAI models we support, see [Features, requirements, and constraints](prompts_overview#Features-requirements-and-constraints).